Chandler Municipal Airport - History Timeline

 First air shows in Phoenix, Tucson and Douglas, Arizona.

-1911 William Randolph Hearst’s American offers $50,000 to the first man to fly across the American continent within thirty days by October 11.
+William Randolph Hearst’s American offers $50,000 to the first man to fly across the American continent within 30 days by October 11.
 This resulted in the first aircraft to fly into the state of Arizona.

-1919 Tucson Flying Field is country’s first municipally-owned airport.
+Tucson Flying Field is country’s first municipal-owned airport.

 Cottonwood, Arizona residents Jennie Willard and Ersel Garrison tie the knot in the first aerial wedding in Phoenix.